djalbat/xgl/README.md

 ### The cube example

 Because creating more than a handful of facets can be problematic, it is recommended that you build up complex canvas elements using simpler ones rather than increasing numbers of coordinates and indexes.
 There is little or no overhead in doing so, in particular the rendered scene will not run any slower once the WebGL buffers have been populated.
-This example has a cube canvas element built up from face elements rather than a dozen facets:
+This example has a cube canvas element built up from six child elements rather than a dozen of its own facets:

 ```js
 const defaultC0lour = [ 1, 1, 0 ];